 Type of service Seat selection fee between Canada and international points

 Business class Free of charge

-Premium Economy Class Free of charge
+Premium Economy Class From CAD 45 / 35 USD

-Economy class From CAD 65 / 35 USD
+Economy class From CAD 30 / 25 USD

-Economy Light From CAD 65 / 35 USD
+Economy Zero From CAD 30 / 25 USD

-(b) Seat selection fees will be refunded if:

-- (i) the carrier must move the passenger from their pre-paid, pre-selected seat due to an involuntary schedule or airport change or due to safety or operational reasons, - (ii) the passenger has a confirmed upgrade to a Normal Fare prior to flight check-in, or, - (iii) the carrier must move the passenger from their pre-paid, pre-selected seat due to an involuntary schedule or airport change or due to safety or operational reasons.
-No refund applies in case the re-seated seat has the same seat characteristics. - (3) Exception: A person with a disability who requires a specific seat to meet a disability-related need will not be charged a seat selection fee.
+- (b) Seat selection fees will be refunded if: - (i) the carrier must move the passenger from their pre-paid, pre-selected seat due to an involuntary schedule or airport change or due to safety or operational reasons, - (ii) the carrier must move the passenger from their pre-paid, pre-selected seat due to an involuntary schedule or airport change or due to safety or operational reasons.
+No refund applies in case the re-seated seat has the same seat characteristics, or, - (iii) Otherwise, if pre-selected seats have been changed or cancelled by the passenger up until 48 hours before departure.
+Seat selection fees may not be changed or cancelled free of charge less than 48 hours before departure of the first flight. - (3) Exception: A person with a disability who requires a specific seat to meet a disability-related need will not be charged a seat selection fee.